 First issued in 1931, Apparel Arts (AA) soon became the leading magazine for the men’s clothing trade & haberdasheries in the USA.
-An AA article from 1933 focuses on out of town clothing beginning with college fashion at the time.
-Undoubtedly, college students were much better dressed than their peers today and hence it is very interesting to see how meticulously all the essentials of a young collegiate’s wardrobe was described.
+An AA article from 1933 focuses on out of town clothing, beginning with college fashion at the time.
+Undoubtedly, college students were much better dressed than their peers today, and hence it is very interesting to see how meticulously all the essentials of a young collegiate’s wardrobe was described.
 In order to help the reader to visualize the fine clothing items better, famous illustrator Laurence Fellows sketched a fashion forecast as well.
-In the following we will explain the illustration and subsequently you will be able to read the original article about College Fashion from 1933.
+In the following we will explain the illustration, and subsequently, you will be able to read the original article about College Fashion from 1933.

 The student on the left is wearing a double-breasted navy suit made from worsted wool.
 His shirt features bold blue and white stripes and a tab collar.
-This ensemble is accompanied by a dark tie with light blue polka dots as well as a red and blue silk pocket square.
+This ensemble is accompanied by a dark tie, with light blue polka dots as well as a red and blue silk pocket square.
 The black bowler or derby hat, the pipe and the black oxford shoes finish off this combination.
 The topcoat laying on the arm of the chair is likewise double breasted and comes in a slightly lighter shade of blue than the suit.

-The other chap on the right is wearing a single-breasted three button three piece suit with notched lapels in a black & white shepherd check.
+The chap on the right is wearing a single-breasted, three button, three piece suit with notched lapels in a black & white shepherd check.
 He combined it with sturdy dark brown brogue shoes with a straight rounded toe and a grey & red striped shirt with a rounded club collar and a collar pin.
 His narrow maroon (crochet-)knit tie tops off the ensemble.
 Over his arm there is a bow tie with a small pattern and two vividly colored ties.
 In his hands, he is holding a Norfolk jacket which is made out of tweed.

 In the trunk to his right, you can see a double-breasted dinner coat with massive lapels and behind that a tail coat.
 On top of the trunk, you can spot a Balmaccan made of Harris Tweed and a brown Snap-Brim-Homburg.
 Next to the trunk, you can see a pair of patent leather oxford shoes without a cap.
-On the floor there is also a pair of light blue & red slippers, white buck shoes with black rubber soles and heels, and a pair of brown buckskin bluchers.
+On the floor, there is also a pair of light blue & red slippers, white buck shoes with black rubber soles and heels, and a pair of brown buckskin bluchers.
 The evening shirt is made of linen with a black bow tie, then there is a button down collar shirt, a striped tab collar shirt as well as a detachable a wing collar with a white full dress tie.
 Beneath the shirts you can see a Tattersall waistcoat and a collapsible opera hat.
 On the bottom, there are three pairs of pajamas, an assortment of pocket squares and a dressing gown.

 Article – Apparel Arts 1933